Estimate Time4 min

 Make your savings a little hard to access

-Keep money earmarked for your vacation or other short-term goals separate from your daily spending money and your emergency fund.
-Setting your savings apart from your emergency fund could help reinforce the idea that you need distinct buckets for distinct goals: Your short-term savings are for one purpose and your emergency fund is for another.
+Keep money earmarked for your vacation or other short-term goals separate from your daily spending money and your emergency savings.
+Setting your short-term savings apart from your emergency savings could help reinforce the idea that you need distinct buckets for distinct goals: Your short-term savings are for one purpose and your emergency savings are for another.

-Putting your vacation fund slightly out of reach may help you avoid spending your savings prematurely.
-Nothing is too far out of reach in these days of easy electronic transfers, but putting your vacation funds in its own savings account with no debit card access forces you to go through a couple of steps to get to it.
+Putting your vacation funds slightly out of reach may help you avoid spending your savings prematurely.
+Nothing is too far out of reach in these days of easy electronic transfers, but putting your vacation funds in a separate savings account with no debit card access forces you to go through a couple of steps to get to it.

 Make saving a habit